slchorne/apibrowser/README.md

 an error message that looks a lot like this:

     {
-        exceeds 1000 objects
+        "Error": "AdmConProtoError: Result set too large (> 1000)", "code": "Client.Ibap.Proto",
+        "text": "Result set too large (> 1000)"
     }

-'''NEVER EVER DO THAT again'''
+> **NEVER EVER DO THAT AGAIN**

 The WAPI (and all the NIOS apis) are NOT designed for bulk data export, they are designed for automation, they work a lot better and faster when you do specific atomic actions on a specific object.

 You control all this with the query string params, they are a set of controls that affect your operations and are not (mostly) specific to the